Azure/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/Get-AzVMImage.md

 ### -Offer
 Specifies the type of VMImage offer.
-To obtain an image offer, use the Get-AzureRmVMImageOffer cmdlet.
+To obtain an image offer, use the Get-AzVMImageOffer cmdlet.

 ```yaml
 Type: System.String